By Daniel Ishikawa, founder and CEO of Furniture Leasing Corporation

 First, we needed an elaborate website (www.FurnitureLeasing.net).
 I was looking for something that would allow clients to browse a virtual warehouse of our rental furniture, choose the pieces they liked, arrange for a timely delivery to addresses in any of four countries—and hopefully pay us, too!
 Luckily, oDesk enabled us to find Vasyl from Ukraine, a superb freelancer we continue to work with to date.

-My advice: 1.
-Clearly communicate your expectations.
+1. Clearly communicate your expectations.

 2. Feedback is key.
 Look carefully, not only at someone’s star rating, but also their most recent reviews to get a broad understanding of their strengths and weaknesses.